Elizabeth Gregory Home Programs

-Being homeless means women lack many of the simple things we take for granted every day – clean clothes, a place to eat, or just somewhere to sit down and rest.
+Being homeless means women lack many of the simple things we take for granted every day – a hot shower, a place to eat, or just somewhere to sit down and rest in a comfortable chair.

 The drop-in Day Center provides clients with a range of vital services.
 Clients have the opportunity to meet with EGH Care Managers for referrals, support and advocacy to obtain educational and vocational training, job skills, employment, medical care, mental health counseling, drug and alcohol support, and referrals to long-term housing.
-Homeless women who access the drop-in center can work with our care managers to secure housing and, based on eligibility, have access to our transitional housing program upon openings.
+Homeless women who access EGH’s Day Center can work with our Care Managers to secure housing and, based on eligibility, have access to our transitional housing program when openings arise.

 In addition, the Day Center offers: